LAD-RAG: Layout-aware Dynamic RAG for Visually-Rich Document Understanding: Related Work

 \subsection{RAG Frameworks with Graph Integration}

 Recent RAG frameworks have enhanced retrieval through graphs.
 At ingestion time, several methods construct hierarchical groupings, typically based on semantic similarity or high-level layout cues like document sections, to support multi-granularity retrieval \citep{nguyen2024enhancing,wang2025document,lu2025hichunk,sarthi2024raptor,edge2024local}.
 However, these structures often lack flexibility for ad hoc queries that do not align with predefined boundaries.
 Other approaches incorporate graphs at inference time, using entity-based traversal \citep{kim2024causal,niu2024mitigating,guo2024knowledgenavigator}.
-Iterative graph-based retrieval has also been explored \citep{sun2023think}, along with knowledge graph prompting in multi-document QA \citep{wang2024knowledge,jiang2024reasoning,yang2025superrag}, though mainly text-only and unsuited for visually-rich documents with unpredictable structure.
+Iterative graph-based retrieval has also been explored \citep{sun2023think}, along with knowledge graph prompting in multi-document QA \citep{wang2024knowledge,jiang2024reasoning,yang2025superrag}, though these approaches are typically text-only or rely on highly specialized modular pipelines that separately process textual, visual, and layout elements, making them less suited for visually rich documents with unpredictable structure.